Skip to content

 ```

-Multiple outputs can be displayed by separating them with a comma.
+Multiple outputs can be displayed by using [].

 ```req